dileepkumarnie1/AI-Atlas/README.md

 ### Run the updater
 ## AI Atlas: Popularity and Discovery

 This project powers a lightweight SPA that lists AI tools by domain, shows popularity, and lets users save favorites.
-Two background pipelines keep the data fresh:
+Two background pipelines keep the data fresh, plus an admin export:
 - Popularity refresh (daily): computes counts and ranks from public signals
 - Tool discovery (every 3 days): proposes new tools and opens a PR for review
+- Firestore export (on demand): exports approved tools from Firestore into `public/tools.json`

 The UI shows a badge for each tool:
 - "N users" when an explicit numeric count is known